 Rombit and Maggy have already proven that distancing measures are better respected using their technology.
 Rombit’s solution was developed specifically for industrial environments; Maggy’s solution for office environments.
 Thanks to this initiative, companies can now find a solution for their workers and employees in one place: http://www.oneagainstcovid.com.

 Digital corona alarms

 The wearables help prevent the spread of corona infections in the workplace.
-On the one hand, they function as a social distancing alarm: anyone standing too close to a colleague for too long will be warned by the alarm.
-Secondly, they enable contact tracing on the work floor, with respect for privacy.
-If an employee is infected, the company can quickly intervene to prevent further contaminations and a possible closure.
+On the one hand, they function as a social distancing alarm that wil warn anyone standing too close to a colleague for too long.
+On the other hand, they enable contact tracing on the work floor, with respect for privacy.
+So, if an employee is infected, the company can quickly intervene to prevent further contaminations and a possible closure.

 Everyone safe at work

 “This initiative is an important step forward.
 It will reduce purchase costs, improve transparency and increase security.
 We are implementing it.” – Erwin Verstraelen, CDIO at Port of Antwerp

 “Other partners are also welcome to strengthen this initiative.
 Let’s shift up a gear together for safe working environments.” – John Baekelmans, CEO Rombit